gabrielsoltz/metahub/README.md

 ```
 [
-  "arn:aws:sagemaker:us-east-1:ofuscated:notebook-instance/ofuscated",
+  "arn:aws:sagemaker:us-east-1:ofuscated:notebook-instance/obfuscated",
-  "arn:aws:sagemaker:eu-west-1:ofuscated:notebook-instance/ofuscated"
+  "arn:aws:sagemaker:eu-west-1:ofuscated:notebook-instance/obfuscated"
 ]
 ```

 ### JSON-Statistics

 Show statistics for each field/value.
-In the output you will see each field/value and the amount of ocurrences, for example, the following output shows statistics for six findings.
+In the output, you will see each field/value and the number of occurrences; for example, the following output shows statistics for six findings.

 ```
 {